sahthevandal/CSAwesome/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    :language: java
    :autograde: unittest

    Run the code below to see all the operators in action.
 Do all of those operators do what you expected?
 What about 2 / 3?
 Isn't it surprising that it prints 0?
-See the note below.
+See the note below about truncating division with integers.
+Change the code to make it print the decimal part of the division too.
+You can do this by making at least one of the numbers a double like 2.0.
    ~~~~
    public class Test1
    {